mfoemmel/fig/README.md

 ## `set` ##

-Gives the value of an environment variable.
+Specifies the value of an environment variable.
 Unlike `add`/`append`/`path`, this is the complete, final value.

 Querying Fig Net Effects
 ========================

 If you've got a long chain of dependencies of packages, it can be challenging to figure out the full effects of it.
-There are a number of commands for just figuring out what things are coming from.
+There are a number of commands for just figuring out what's going on.

 ## `--list-dependencies` ##

-By itself, this will give you the total set of packages you're pulling in.
+This will give you the total set of packages you're pulling in.

 For example, if you have package A which depends upon packages B and C which both depend upon package D, running